mehluli-dlamini-219105359/sundry-weather-notifications/README.md

 - Relationships between classes like User owning Notification or WeatherData triggering Notification are kept simple and clear.

 - Using TypeScript interfaces for these relationships would further solidify the contract between entities.

+## 💡 Creational Patterns — **JUSTIFICATION**

+1. Simple Factory
+Used `UserFactory` to centralize creation of Admin, Guest, and Regular users.

+2. Factory Method
+Used `NotificationProcessor` with subclass implementations (`Email`, `SMS`) for pluggable notification delivery strategies.

+3. Abstract Factory
+Created `AlertFactory` to generate `Notification` + `NotificationPreference` as a related set for Web or Mobile platforms.

+4. Builder
+Implemented `WeatherReportBuilder` to construct detailed weather reports with optional fields like humidity and wind.

+5. Prototype
+Used `UserPrototypeCache` to clone preconfigured base users like Guest and Admin, avoiding costly init logic.

+6. Singleton
+Created `AnalyticsLogger` as a global logger for user event tracking, ensuring consistent logging across services.